swaptacular/swpt_stomp/README.md

    **For each peer node**, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages that need to be send to the given peer, are placed in the peer's respective queue(s).
+The STOMP client for each peer will read from this queue(s).

    Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must be configured on the broker instance.
-This exchange is for the received messages, which should be processed by the current Swaptacular node.
+This exchange is for the received messages, which eventually will be processed by the current Swaptacular node.
 The routing key will represent the highest 24 bits of the MD5 digest of the creditor ID, the debtor ID, or the debtor/creditor ID pair (again, depending on the type of the Swaptacular node).
 For example, if an "Accounting Authority" node receives a message with debtor ID "123", and creditor ID "456", the STOMP server will publish the message to the **`accounts_in`** exchange, and the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
 This allows messages for different accounts to be routed to different servers for processing